smallStall/auto-arrange-tabs/README.md

 This extension contributes the following settings:

-* `auto-arrage-tabs.time`: The number of seconds to move the tab from activation.
+* `auto-arrage-tabs.seconds`: The number of seconds to move the tab from activation.
+* `auto-arrage-tabs.fixTabs`: The number of fixed tabs from left side.
+They don't move when time is reached.